junxit/us-congress-bills-113/metadata.md

 - House — Homeland Security Committee

+## Recorded votes (1)

+- 2013-07-22 — [House 113-1-375](votes/house-113-1-0375.md) — On Motion to Suspend the Rules and Pass — **Passed** (388–3)

 ## Actions

 - 2013-04-12 — Introduced in House
 - 2013-04-12 — Introduced in House
 - 2013-04-12 — Referred to the House Committee on Homeland Security.
 - 2013-04-12 — Sponsor introductory remarks on measure.
 (CR H1962)
+- 2013-04-24 — Referred to the Subcommittee on Counterterrorism and Intelligence.
+- 2013-07-22 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2013-07-22 — Considered as unfinished business. (consideration: CR H4839-4840)
+- 2013-07-22 — Considered under suspension of the rules. (consideration: CR H4837-4839)
+- 2013-07-22 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1542.
+- 2013-07-22 — Motion to reconsider laid on the table Agreed to without objection.
+- 2013-07-22 — Mr. Meehan moved to suspend the rules and pass the bill.
+- 2013-07-22 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 388 - 3 (Roll no. 375). (text: CR H4837-4838)
+- 2013-07-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 388 - 3 (Roll no. 375).(text: CR H4837-4838)